RogerHuba/roger_python_guide/class_42/facilitator.md

 - > What we have here is a value generator that will yield one linked list node at a time for us. value_generator can be whatever you want (potatoe).  __iter__ needs to be called.
 Let's see if this is enough to pass our test.
 Success.
 Using a generator and a few lines of code, we can now iterate through a linked list.
 - > It turns out just by being iterable, we get some other things for free. (free is always good).
 What do I mean by that.
 Lets look at our next test.

 - > Lets add a new test to check on todays warmup.
-Sum tthe total of a LL.
+Sum the total of a LL.

 - Add the following: